RocketLeagueMapmaking/RL-docs/docs/assets.md

 For more options add a configuration in `configs/components/tree.js` for load options, render component, etc. to load with the `configKey` property.
 See the current configuration as example.

-A default slot can be used to access the version of the tree:
+A `content` slot can be used to access the version of the tree:

 <TreeComponent
     :treeData="{